thiago-rezende/inventory-manager/README.md

     └── CMakeLists.txt           # Main CMake build script.
 ```
 ### How to Use
- - first download and install CMake [here](https://cmake.org/download/), is highly recommended to read the documentation [here](https://cmake.org/cmake-tutorial/) to extend the project.
+ - First download and install CMake [here](https://cmake.org/download/), is highly recommended to read the documentation [here](https://cmake.org/cmake-tutorial/) to extend the project.
- - execute the following commands
+ - Execute the following commands

      ```
      git clone https://github.com/thiago-rezende/inventory-manager.git